2015 Benjamin Frankling Silver Award-Winner for best psychology book, 2015 from IBPA (Independent Book Publishers

 Best Psychology Book of 2014, Foreword Reviews, IndieFab winner

 Calm the emotional Hot Spots in your relationship...

 Even as they work to improve their relationship, couples impacted by ADHD experience difficult emotions they would prefer to avoid.
-This book, winner of three awards, is based in the stories shared with Melissa and co-author, Nancie Kohlenberger, over the last seven years, is about calming those emotions.
+This book, winner of three awards, is based in the stories shared with Melissa and co-author, Nancie Kohlenberger, over the last seven years.
+It is about calming those difficult emotional areas.

 In ‘Thrive’ we show you how to take a relationship that is more challenging than you would like it to be, and make it a lot better.
 We share scientifically-researched techniques that can help you replace emotions such as ambivalence, frustration, and anger with feelings of love, compassion and joy.
 We provide ADHD relationship-specific advice, designed to help you thrive together as a couple.

 Table of Contents